A Guide on How to Heal from Emotional Abuse as a Child | Children's Bureau

 Here are a few common examples that fall under the category of emotional abuse:

-• Verbal abuse (name-calling, yelling, insulting someone)
+• Verbal abuse includes name-calling, yelling, and insulting someone.

 Emotional abuse can exist in any combination of the examples listed above and more.
 It is important to note that some may be more deceitful and subtle, while others may be very prominent and direct.
 However, regardless of the degree to which it is present, it is important to heal with the following steps.

-Ways to Heal Emotional Abuse
+Ways To Heal Emotional Abuse

 Create a Safe Talking Space

 One of the first steps to help your child overcome the effects of emotional abuse is to give them a safe space to express their feelings and emotions.
-Let your child know that you are there to listen to them and their feelings and you will not judge them based on what they tell you or how they feel.
+Let your child know that you are there to listen to them and their feelings, and you will not judge them based on what they tell you or how they feel.

 Have Your Child Write Out Their Feelings